theapexlab/serverless-icebreaker/README.md

 - `errorThresholdMB`: the maximum acceptable size of the lambda in megabytes
 - `showOnlyErrors`: show only the files that exceed the error threshold
 - `filterByName`: search filter for files
-- `ignorePattern`: text to ignore in file names
+- `ignorePattern`: term, either complete or partial, to exclude from file names
 - `detailedReport`: gives you a detailed report and the end

 ## Custom arguments